CGJennings/se3docs/docs/um-release-notes.md

 * The `--plugintest` command line option can now be passed multiple test bundles separated by the path separator character (`;` on Windows, `:` elsewhere).

 ### Script library updates

+* The **SE2 Compatibility Mode** option is *deprecated*.
+It is now disabled by default.
+In a future version, this option, and the additional script code that it loads (`*.ljs` files), will be removed.
+It is not believed that any current plug-ins rely on this mode.

 * The `sprintf`-style script library functions will now coerce numeric conversions when possible.
 This means that, for example, you can now pass a regular JS number to a `"%d"` conversion and it will not throw an exception.
 It is also now possible to pass a Locale or Language as the first argument to localize formatting (previously the interface locale was always used).
 Passing a locale of `null` as the first argument will prevent localization.